k00ka/fbbot/README.md

 1. Click "understanding" and train up these two interactions - ensuring each has either positive or negative values for sentiment
 1. Run your bot by typiing "./run2.sh" at the command-line
 1. Go into your Facebook chat and give it a try!
+1. CELEBRATE MORE - you now have FB hooked to your Wit.ai back-end

+## Train your AI
-1. Play, train and revise
+1. Play, train and revise using the Understanding tab in Wit.ai
+2. The Wit.ai Stories tab is in beta as I write this - save and opy your storied often or risk losing your work!

 Congratulations, you've created a Facebook bot with an AI back-end!